 This function adds the additional Tcl commands as a string.
 These Tcl commands will be issued after the Vivado IDE project is created.
-This command can be used to create a bitstream once project creation occurs.
+Use this command to create a bitstream once project creation occurs.
 The Tcl command can also be used to source a particular Tcl file.
-The commands will be executed in the order in which they are received.
+The commands are executed in the order in which they are received.